 From here, you can...

-- click on the icon of the speech bubble with the overlapping cursor, the third icon from the left, to enable the hover-over text-to-speech feature, and place your cursor over a section of text to have it read aloud.
-This is the option I recommend as I've found it works better with Albert passages.
+Click on the icon of the speech bubble with the overlapping cursor - the third icon from the left - to enable the hover-over text-to-speech feature, and place your cursor over a section of text to have it read aloud.
+This is the option we recommend when reviewing Albert passages.

 Both options allow the student to pause and stop the reading with the respective buttons in the toolbar.
 While the program reads, the selected sentence is highlighted in yellow and the current word is highlighted in blue allowing students to more easily follow along.

 Using Read&Write™ with Albert also allows your students to translate single words on the page from English to many languages.
-Do enable this, have your student click on the icon of 2 crossed arrows in the toolbar.
-Doing so will cause the following popup.
+To enable this, have your student click on the icon of two crossed arrows in the toolbar.
+Doing so will cause the following popup:

 From here you can adjust the speed of the reading and the voice that reads the text.
-You can also choose how the reading-aloud progresses through the paragraph as well.
+You can also choose how the reading-aloud progresses through the paragraph.
 Finally, you can change the language of the single-word translation feature.

 We're hoping this article helps you more effectively use Albert with your students as we aim to better empower teachers of diverse learners.
 If you have any more questions, please reach out to us at firstname.lastname@example.org.